philgyford/samuelpepys-twitter/README.md

 # Samuel Pepys Twitter

-Python script for posting tweets at specific times.
-Used for the [@samuelpepys](http://twitter.com/samuelpepys) Twitter account.
+Python script for posting Twitter tweets and/or Mastodon Toots at specific times.
+Used for the [@samuelpepys](http://twitter.com/samuelpepys) Twitter account and [@samuelpepys@mastodon.social](https://mastodon.social/@samuelpepys) Mastodon account.

 Uses Redis to store the time the script last ran.

+It can send only Twitter tweets, or only Mastodon toots, or send identical updates to both simultaneously.
+The instructions below mostly refer to "tweets" but consider tweets/toots interchangeable.

 ## Tweet files